sbhusal123/terraform-collections/examples/vpc_ig_subnet/README.md

-# Sample Terraform Script To Create A VPC:
+# Sample Terraform Script To Create A VPC, Subnet and IGW

 Note that this requires, aws cli and terraform to be installed.